expo/expo/packages/jest-expo/README.md

   });
   ```

-- Run `npm test` and it should pass
+- Run `npm test` and it should pass or run `npm run test:watch` to watch your tests

 ### Learning Jest